beeldengeluid/comunica-web-client/README.md

 This repo simply includes [@comunica/web-client-generator](https://github.com/comunica/jQuery-Widget.js/) as a dependency and calls it in a build script to generate a static site containing the web client.

-A curated set of data sources and example queries is forthcoming.
+A curated set of example queries is included in the [/queries](https://github.com/beeldengeluid/comunica-web-client/tree/main/queries) folder.

 ## Local usage